anime-thor/THOR-BOT/README.md

 Can be found on telegram as [THOR BOT](https://telegram.me/Opthor_bot).

-The Support group can be reached out to at [THOR BOT Support](https://t.me/opthor), where you can ask for help about [THOR BOT Support](https://t.me/opthor), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [TERA BAAP](https://t.me/Rocky_8218), where you can ask for help about [THOR BOT Support](https://t.me/opthor), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 ## How to setup/deploy.